Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 September 2025 04.24.04 UTC
+- WIB: Selasa, 9 September 2025 05.27.10 UTC
-- WITA: Selasa, 9 September 2025 05.24.04 UTC
+- WITA: Selasa, 9 September 2025 06.27.10 UTC
-- WIT: Selasa, 9 September 2025 06.24.04 UTC
+- WIT: Selasa, 9 September 2025 07.27.10 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology